 Meanwhile, programmer Jacob Mendoza highlighted Teya Logos’ take on the entire budots discussion. “[Teya] reminds us that Western ideologies and ways of thinking don’t really apply to us.
 Sometimes, we should just simply be proud of our fellow Filipinos [and] celebrate wins with them by dancing and listening to budots.”

 “Another interesting post-event insight was that there was a surprisingly substantial number of people who entered the event with their prejudices about budots intact.
-I don’t think it was necessarily the case that people went because they were big fans of budots—and many of those [who] weren’t left the venue with a new understanding for the culture,” Sai concluded.
+I don’t think it was necessarily the case that people went because they were big fans of budots—and many of those [who] weren’t left the venue with a new understanding for the culture,” Sai concludes.

 Read more: